Terms of Reference

 - Assist the Veterans Ombudsman in other related matters as deemed appropriate.

-The membership of the Council should be between 8-10 individuals and ensure representation of a broad range of views and experience across the following three categories of membership:
+The membership of the Council will be determined by the Veterans Ombudsman and will represent of a broad range of views and experience across the following three categories of membership:

 - Canadian Armed Forces (CAF) and Royal Canadian Mounted Police (RCMP) Veterans' representatives (membership criteria is included in Annex A);